Kaliumhexacyanoferrat/GenHTTP.Website/content/_index.md

 {{< hextra/feature-grid >}}
   {{< hextra/feature-card
     title="Fast Development"
-    subtitle="GenHTTP is a web server framework intended to quickly create webservices using a .NET based development environment and IDEs such as Visual Studio." style="background: radial-gradient(ellipse at 50% 80%,rgba(194,97,254,0.15),hsla(0,0%,100%,0));"
+    subtitle="GenHTTP is designed for rapid web service development in .NET, supporting IDEs like Visual Studio or Rider." style="background: radial-gradient(ellipse at 50% 80%,rgba(194,97,254,0.15),hsla(0,0%,100%,0));"
   >}}
   {{< hextra/feature-card
     title="100% Managed"
     subtitle="Written in C# and provided as a .NET library package on nuget, with just a few dependencies.
-Host your local server instance with just one line of code." style="background: radial-gradient(ellipse at 50% 80%,rgba(142,53,74,0.15),hsla(0,0%,100%,0));"
+Spin up a local server with a single line of code." style="background: radial-gradient(ellipse at 50% 80%,rgba(142,53,74,0.15),hsla(0,0%,100%,0));"
   >}}
   {{< hextra/feature-card
     title="Simple & Powerful"
     subtitle="Provides a simple, yet powerful, fully object-oriented module system.
-Supports current standards such as Open API, Websockets or JWT authentication." style="background: radial-gradient(ellipse at 50% 80%,rgba(221,210,59,0.15),hsla(0,0%,100%,0));"
+Supports widely used standards such as Open API, WebSockets, Server Sent Events, or JWT authentication." style="background: radial-gradient(ellipse at 50% 80%,rgba(221,210,59,0.15),hsla(0,0%,100%,0));"
   >}}
   {{< hextra/feature-card